Harshitmehandiratta1406/Alzheimer_Detection/README.md

    2. Model Training: Various algorithms including logistic regression, decision trees, random forests, support vector machines (SVM), and neural networks were trained and evaluated.
    3. Parameter Tuning: Hyperparameters were optimized using techniques like grid search and cross-validation.

-# Limitations

-  1. Sample Size and Representativeness: While the OASIS dataset is comprehensive, the sample may not fully represent the broader population.
-  2. Data Quality: Variability in MRI scan quality and clinical assessments could impact model accuracy.
-  3. User Experience: The complexity of interpreting MRI data and model outputs can affect user adoption.
-  4. Privacy and Security: Handling sensitive medical data requires stringent privacy and security measures.
-  5. Generalizability: Models trained on OASIS data may not generalize well to other datasets or populations.
-  6. Response Bias: Potential biases in clinical assessments and subject reporting.
-  7. Subjective Nature of Qualitative Data: Variability in clinical assessments and cognitive tests.
-  8. Cross-Sectional Design: Limited ability to infer causal relationships.
-  9. Resource Constraints: Computational resources required for training and validating complex models.
-  10. External Factors: Uncontrolled variables that could affect model performance.
-  11. Strengths and Weaknesses: Detailed analysis of the model's performance, robustness, and areas needing improvement.

 # Results